What To Do In Stockton, California On The Way To Yosemite

-Read MoreRoad Trip to Yosemite: how to make the most of your trip with a pit stop in Stockton, California.
+Here's how to make the most of your road trip to Yosemite with a pit stop in Stockton, California.

-A road trip to Yosemite can be especially rewarding if you know how to make the most during your drive to the National Park.
-By planning the details of your trip well in advance, you will discover historical Yosemite treasures along the way.
-On your road trip, stop at these Stockton attractions and recreation areas.
+A road trip to Yosemite can be enriching if you know how to make the most of your drive to the National Park.
+By planning the details of your trip well in advance, you will discover historical Yosemite treasures along the way, especially when you stop at these Stockton attractions and recreation areas.

-From fascinating history to incredible fine art; The Haggin Museum is recognized as one of Stockton’s oldest attractions and, to accompany your Yosemite road trip, check out Albert Bierstadt’s amazing collection of paintings, one in particular titled "Looking Up Yosemite Valley" is on display on a full-time basis at the museum.
+From fascinating history to incredible fine art, The Haggin Museum is one of Stockton’s oldest attractions.
+To accompany your Yosemite road trip, check out Albert Bierstadt’s fantastic collection of paintings—one in particular titled "Looking Up Yosemite Valley," which is on display full-time at the museum.
 This breathtaking panorama of Yosemite Valley was once loaned to the White House and hung in the Roosevelt Room during Ronald Reagan’s first term.
-In addition, you will be mesmerized by the stunning new LED lighting, as the museum recently experienced a $2.5 million renovation of its fine art galleries in 2017.
+In addition, you will be mesmerized by the stunning LED lighting, part of the $2.5 million renovation of its fine art galleries back in 2017.

 Know Before You Go:

 Parking near the museum is available for free.
-The museum is open Wednesday through Friday from 1:30pm to 5pm, Saturday and Sunday from 12pm to 5pm.
-Admission to the museum can range anywhere between $5 to $8 and visitors are admitted free of charge on the first Saturday of the month.
+The museum is open Wednesday through Friday from 1:30pm to 5pm, and Saturday & Sunday from 12pm to 5pm.
+Admission to the museum ranges from $5 to $8, and visitors are admitted free of charge on the first Saturday of the month.

-Discover John Muir’s history and legacy through vibrant colors of artwork, fascinating documents, and unique untold stories at University of the Pacific’s main library.
-John Muir dedicated his life to preserving the Yosemite Valley, and the university similarly is devoted to preserving Muir’s legacy.
-Housed in the library’s basement is a collection of approximately 17,000 pieces of "John Muir Papers," the University of Pacific campus is known to house the largest collection of John Muir material in the world.
-The papers include journals, sketches, and photographs.
+Discover John Muir’s history and legacy through vibrant colors of artwork, fascinating documents, and unique untold stories at the University of the Pacific’s main library.
+John Muir dedicated his life to preserving Yosemite Valley, and the University is similarly devoted to protecting Muir’s legacy.
+The University of the Pacific campus is home to the world's most extensive collection of John Muir materials.
+Housed in the library’s basement is a collection of approximately 17,000 pieces of the "John Muir Papers."
+The papers include journals, sketches, and photographs belonging to the mountaineer.
 You can even help the campus transcribe a few Muir journals!
-In addition, the campus was featured in classic films like "Flubber" starring Robin Williams and the action/adventure classic, "Raiders of the Lost Ark."
+In addition, the campus has a rich pop culture history, featured in classic films such as the action-adventure epic "Raiders of the Lost Ark" and "Flubber," starring Robin Williams.

 Know Before You Go:

 Free to the public, the University of the Pacific’s Holt-Atherton Special Collections Department is open Monday through Friday, 10am to 5pm.
-The department encourages appointment by phone to experience the entire collection firsthand.
-Call (209) 946-2404 to schedule an appointment today.
+The department encourages appointments by phone to experience the entire collection firsthand—call (209) 946-2404 to schedule an appointment today.

-Grab lunch to go at one of Stockton’s top restaurants, as ranked by TripAdvisor, then throw a blanket on the grassy area by the lakeside to enjoy a heavy dose California sun at University Park’s World Peace Rose Garden.
-This is the perfect place to relax before you head back on the road!
-The site sits adjacent to the CSU Stanislaus-Stockton Center and has a nearby parking lot.
-With expansive lawns, fragrant rose blossoms, and a charming lake, United Park has a relaxing atmosphere that makes it the perfect place energize before you head back on the road.
+Grab lunch-to-go at one of Stockton’s top restaurants—as ranked by TripAdvisor—then throw a blanket on the grassy area by the lakeside to enjoy a heavy dose of California sun at University Park’s World Peace Rose Garden.
+It is the perfect place to relax before you head back on the road.
+The site is situated adjacent to the CSU Stanislaus-Stockton Center and features a nearby parking lot.
+With expansive lawns, fragrant rose blossoms, and a charming lake, University Park boasts a relaxing atmosphere that makes it the perfect place to recharge before heading back on the road.

 Know Before You Go:

-University Park is conveniently located on 102-acres in the medical and education district in Central Stockton.
-The roses are in bloom on and off throughout the season from mid-spring to fall, and the park is free to the public year-round sunrise to sunset.
+Conveniently located on 102 acres in the medical and education district in Central Stockton, University Park's roses are in bloom on and off throughout the season from mid-spring to fall.
+The park is free to the public year-round from sunrise to sunset.

 For kids and adults alike, excitement abounds at Pixie Woods Amusement Park!
-This park continues its tradition of being a wonderland for the "young in age and the young at heart" and is the perfect destination for little ones to burn off all that bundled up energy!
-The park is conveniently situated next to Louis Park Softball Complex, adjacent to Interstate 5.
-The children’s park amenities include kiddie rides and fun-sized attractions, where imaginations can run wild with a ride on the Pixie Express, a spin on the old vintage carousel, or a float on the Pirate Lagoon on the Pixie Queen Boat.
-There are water and kid-themed play areas, as well as picnic tables.
+This park continues its tradition of being a wonderland for the "young in age & young at heart," and is the perfect destination for little ones to burn off all that bundled-up energy!
+Pixie Woods resides next to the Louis Park Softball Complex, adjacent to Interstate 5.
+The children’s park amenities include kiddie rides and fun-sized attractions.
+Imaginations can run wild with a ride on the Pixie Express, a spin on the old vintage carousel, or a float on the Pixie Queen Boat through the Pirate Lagoon.
+There are water and kid-themed play areas, along with picnic tables.
 There is no outside food or beverages permitted in the park, but you are encouraged to visit Yum Yum House for delicious and nutritious snacks.
-Family-friendly is a recurring theme in Stockton, check out this list of fun things to do with the entire family!
+Family-friendly is a recurring theme in Stockton, so check out this list of fun things to do with the entire family!

 Know Before You Go:

-No outside food or drinks allowed in the park.
-Weather permitting, the children’s park is open May through October, timings vary from 12 noon to 5pm depending on the season.
-See the official schedule here to see hours.
-Adults must be accompanied by children, and children must be accompanied by adults to be admitted to the park.
+No outside food or drinks are allowed in the park.
+Weather permitting, the park is open from May to October, with hours varying from 10:00 a.m. to 4:00 p.m., depending on the season.
+Refer to the official schedule for the hours of operation.
+To enter the park, adults must accompany children at all times.

 Yosemite has more than its share of stunning natural attractions, but sometimes the kids are eager for a little more than mountain vistas and a scenic drive.
-And for children who love hopping in and out of emergency vehicles and fire trucks, this museum is a must-visit destination.
-Get acquainted with Downtown Stockton where kiddos will relish the hands-on fun at the Children’s Museum of Stockton.
-The museum is dedicated to the educational enrichment through hands-on, interactive learning activities, and currently houses over 40 exhibits.
-Take a virtual tour of the museum to see for yourself.
-The museum sits right across the street from the Stockton Marina, which features a walkable promenade and sweeping picturesque views of Downtown Stockton.
-In addition, there’s also a nice amphitheater and warehouse with a couple of restaurants.
+For children who love hopping in and out of emergency vehicles and fire trucks, this museum is a must-visit destination.
+Get acquainted with Downtown Stockton, where kiddos will relish the hands-on fun at the Children’s Museum of Stockton.
+The museum is dedicated to educational enrichment through hands-on interactive learning activities, currently housing over 40 exhibits.
+You can even take a virtual tour to see for yourself.
+The museum is situated directly across the street from the Stockton Marina, which boasts a walkable promenade and offers sweeping, picturesque views of Downtown Stockton.
+In addition, the Waterfront Warehouse houses several businesses, organizations, and restaurants—some of which include Nena's Mexican Cuisine, The S.H.A.W.
+Bar, and The House of Pita.

 Know Before You Go:

 Free onsite parking.
-The museum is open Wednesday through Friday from 9am to 4pm, Saturday from 10am to 5pm, and Sunday 12 pm to 5pm.
+The museum is open Wednesday through Friday from 9am to 4pm and Saturday & Sundays from 10am to 5pm.
 Closed Monday and Tuesday.
 Check with the museum for operating hours during exhibit removals by calling (209) 465-4386.
 Adults must be accompanied by children, and children must be accompanied by adults to be admitted to the museum.
-Adults and children (1 and older) are $6.
-Children under the age of 1 are free.
+Adults and children (1 and older) are $10.
+Children under the age of 1 are admitted free of charge.

-Plenty of options are available for your Stockton stay depending on your budget.
-Stay at Downtown Stockton’s University Plaza Waterfront Hotel or Studio 6 Suites for a hop, skip, and a jump to Weber Point Events Center - make certain to pop by a few of the best places for a beer or a glass of wine.
-Find more places to stay in Stockton with this list of hotels.
+Plenty of options are available for your stay in Stockton, depending on your budget.
+Stay at Downtown Stockton’s University Plaza Waterfront Hotel or Studio 6 Suites for a hop, skip, and a jump to Weber Point Events Center.
+Be sure to stop by a few of the best places for a beer or a glass of wine.
+Discover more accommodation options in Stockton with this list of hotels.

 Need more recommendations throughout Stockton?
 You can message us 7 days a week for assistance on shopping, dining, and things to do in Stockton.